 'We look for people with a real passion for the role that they've applied for, and for Sky as an organisation,' Camilla clarifies.
 'To make a good impression during our application process, you need to be incredibly specific on why Sky appeals to you - for instance, did a product, service or campaign that you've seen stand out for you and make you want to apply?'

 If you get through the selection process, you'll be employed by the media company on a permanent basis.
 In the graduate marketing role, which is based in Osterley, West London, and runs for two years, you'll get to work on a number of projects from beginning to end.
-This involves telling people about the vast Sky content on offer using a range of mediums, from TV adverts to billboards.
+Across the four six-month rotations, you'll be tasked with developing digital strategies and marketing campaigns, while building customer relationships.

-Through the different job rotations - by working in a brand team, linking with creative industries, being part of a proposition, planning or strategic team, and working within a commercial team - you'll get a good understanding of how the different marketing teams operate within Sky.
+By working in a brand team, linking with creative industries, being part of a proposition, planning or strategic team, and working within a commercial team, you'll get a good understanding of how the different marketing teams operate within Sky.

-Applications for entry onto Sky's 2018 graduate programmes were accepted from September 2017, but have now closed.
-To find out more about the next intake, visit the Graduate opportunities section of the Sky website and look out for university events.
+Applications for entry onto Sky's graduate programmes starting in August 2019 are being accepted until 28 October 2018.
+To find out more about current vacancies as well as the next graduate intake, visit Sky - Graduate opportunities and look out for university events.
 Candidates are actively encouraged to meet the team before submitting their final application.

-To be eligible for Virgin Media's two-year commercial marketing scheme based in Hammersmith, you'll need to achieve a 2:1 in any subject, with a marketing or business-related degree preferred.
-The starting salary is £29,000, with a £2,000 welcome bonus.
+To be eligible for the consumer graduate programme, you'll need to achieve a 2:1 in any subject, with a marketing or business-related degree preferred.
+The starting salary is £30,000, with a £2,000 welcome bonus.

-Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in either a marketing or commercial team where you can put your finely-honed skills to work.
+Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in one of its business divisions, where you can put your finely-honed marketing skills to work.

 Mobile and internet